 - Perfect Timing.
 This feature allows you to send messages to each subscriber when they are most likely to open their emails.
 To this end, GetResponse grounds its decision on the time at which each subscriber opened previous messages.

 - Time Travel.
 GetResponse sends your emails at the time you determine, according to each subscriber’s time zone.
-If you have a clear idea of when your subscribers normally open your emails, this feature will fine tune the deliver and improve the open rate.
+If you have a clear idea of when your subscribers normally open your emails, this feature will fine tune the delivery and improve the open rate.

 As you can see, there are many ways of improving the open rate of your messages.
 Have you tried any of them?
 Which have served you best?
 Share in the comments below!